climate-service-center/pyhomogenize/README.rst

 Features
 --------

+* some useful functions to read and write large netCDF files

 * basics: This class creates a fixed frequency CFTimeIndex from user-given start and end dates.
   You can manipulate the CFTimeIndex and crop it to user-specific conditions.